International Conference: Bodies of Knowledge

 Participants & Keynote Presentations

-Confirmed participants include 40 international scholars based within and outside Egypt who are published on the core themes of the symposium from the fields of archaeology, history, Arabic language and linguistics, and Egyptology.
+Confirmed participants include over 40 international scholars based within and outside Egypt who are published on the core themes of the symposium from the fields of archaeology, history, anthropology, Egyptology, and Arabic language and linguistics.
 We invite all interested scholars to attend and participate in these discussions.

-Professor Hany Rashwan, Professor of Arabic Language and Literature at United Arab Emirates University and Honorary Research Fellow at the University of Birmingham, will deliver the opening keynote address, Intellectual Decolonisation: Arabocentric and Eurocentric knowledge production of ancient Egyptian language.
+Professor Hany Rashwan, Professor of Arabic Language and Literature at United Arab Emirates University, Honorary Research Fellow at the University of Birmingham, and author of Rediscovering Ancient Egyptian Literature through Arabic Poetics (forthcoming), will deliver the opening keynote address (Tuesday, 19 Nov): Intellectual Decolonisation: Arabocentric and Eurocentric Knowledge Production of Ancient Egyptian Language.

-Professor Bonnie Effros, Head of History at the University of British Columbia and author of Incidental Archaeologists: French Officers and the Rediscovery of Roman North Africa, 18301870 (2018), will deliver the NVIC Cleveringa lecture on the state of the field of archaeological history, Sizing up Colonial Archives: Critical Approaches to the History of Archaeology in North Africa and the Middle East.
+Professor Bonnie Effros, Professor of History at the University of British Columbia, Fellow of the Royal Historical Society, and author of Incidental Archaeologists: French Officers and the Rediscovery of Roman North Africa, 1830–1870 (2018), will deliver the Cleveringa Lecture (Thursday, 21 Nov): Sizing up Colonial Archives: Critical Approaches to the History of Archaeology in North Africa and the Middle East.